-We have in a place a stakeholder engagement programme that ensures our clients, investment committees, employees and third-party suppliers are consulted on and support our policy, procedures and targets.
-For our assets, we have in place a programme which allows us to communicate effectively with occupiers and interested parties the aims of the RI strategy to support and drive environmental and social performance at the asset level.
+We have in a place a stakeholder engagement programme that ensures our clients, investment committees, employees and third-party suppliers are supportive of our policy, procedures and targets.
+For our assets, we have in place a programme which allows us to identify key stakeholders for engagement, communicate effectively with those stakeholders around the aims of the RI strategy to support and drive environmental and social performance at the asset level.
+As well as increasing the social value generated by our assets.